gilyes/docker-nginx-letsencrypt-sample/README.md

 It also mounts the Docker socket in order to inspect the other containers.
 See the security warning above in the docker-gen section about the risks of that.

 ### The sample website and the sample API
-These two very simple samples are running in their own respective containers.
+These two very simple services are running in their own respective containers.
 They are defined in `docker-compose.yml` under the **sample-api** and **sample-website** service blocks:

 ```
 services: